openebs/openebs/k8s/upgrades/0.8.0-0.8.1/README.md

 kubectl apply -f https://openebs.github.io/charts/openebs-operator-0.8.1.yaml
 ```

 #### Install/Upgrade using helm chart (using stable/openebs, openebs-charts repo, etc.,)

 **The sample steps below will work if you have installed openebs with default values provided by stable/openebs helm chart.**

-- Run `helm repo update` to update local cache with latest package
-- Run `helm ls` to get the release name of openebs.
-- Upgrade using `helm upgrade openebs stable/openebs`
+Before upgrading using helm, please review the default values available with latest stable/openebs chart. (https://raw.githubusercontent.com/helm/charts/master/stable/openebs/values.yaml).

+- If the default values seem appropriate, you can use the `helm upgrade --reset-values <release name> stable/openebs`.
+- If not, customize the values into your copy (say custom-values.yaml), by copying the content from above default yamls and edit the values to suite your environment.
+You can upgrade using your custom values using:
+`helm upgrade <release name> stable/openebs -f custom-values.yaml`

 #### Using customized operator YAML or helm chart.
 As a first step, you must update your custom helm chart or YAML with 0.8.1 release tags and changes made in the values/templates.

 You can use the following as references to know about the changes in 0.8.1:
 - openebs-charts [PR#2352](https://github.com/openebs/openebs/pull/2352) as reference.

 After updating the YAML or helm chart or helm chart values, you can use the above procedures to upgrade the OpenEBS Operator